SOFTENG310-G7/degree-planner/README.md

 ### Step 3

-Create an `.env.local` file in the root directory of your clone and insert with your specific settings:
+Create an `.env.local` file in the root directory of your clone and insert your API keys for Supabase and the University of Auckland Classes Api V2:

 ```
 NEXT_PUBLIC_SUPABASE_URL=